-2017 DV With 2017 DV Without

-AQS Site ID Local Site Name wildfire wildfire
+AQS Site ID Local Site Name 2017 DV With wildfire 2017 DV Without wildfire

 360850067 Susan Wagner HS 76 74

 361030002 Babylon 76 74

 361030004 Riverhead 76 74

 In the absence of a request by New York to exclude data related to these wildfire affected time periods, MOG requests that EPA do so as it evaluates the merit of this petition.
 Because consideration of only the 2016 Canadian Exceptional Events is adequate to bring he design values of all New York into attainment with the 2008 ozone NAAQS, the relief requested by New York would necessarily result in prohibited over-control.
-Accordingly, MOG urges that the petition be denied.